fabric-ds/react/tests/ssr-react-ts-16/README.md

-# SSR React 16 (No JSX)
+# SSR React 16 with Typescript

-Without JSX, we do not need to include a build setup for SSR but we do for the client side to inline dependencies.

 To run: